CureVac strikes COVID-19 vaccine alliance with Bayer

 The group’s stock has been battered by billions of euros in writedowns at its agriculture division, litigation woes and a bleaker profit outlook, in large part related to its $63 billion takeover of seed maker Monsanto.

+In March last year CureVac was at the centre of a row over alleged attempts by U.S. President Donald Trump to gain access to the vaccine.
+The company denied at the time having received any U.S. offers for it or its assets.

+CureVac has said it would launch in the United States only after the pandemic has been controlled, as the government there had already secured sufficient vaccine quantities from rivals.

-Reporting by Kirsti Knolle and Ludwig Burger.
-Editing by Thomas Seythal and Mark Potter
+Reporting by Ludwig Burger in Frankfurt and Kirsti Knolle in Berlin; Additional reporting by Hakan Ersen in Frankfurt; Editing by Thomas Seythal, Mark Potter and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.